 The kohlrabi has a delicate sweet taste for the younger bulbs. the larger bulbs have a flavour between a cucumber and radish.
 This gives the kohlrabi schnitzel a bite and at the same time a sweet softness.

 For the kholrabi schnitzel

 The kohlrabi has a tough peel.
 Once you strip it off you have a juicy tender and sweet inside that we need.
 Let me give you a tip here., the older the kohlrabi is the fibrous it gets, that you don’t want so choose young and fresh kohlrabi.
 Slice this into 1 cm thick slice.

 Prepare the batter for dipping using chickpea flour, paprika salt and water.
-For the breaded exterior, I love breadcrumbs tossed with some pepper and dry oregano.
+For the breaded exterior, breadcrumbs are tossed with some pepper and dry oregano.
 Once these are kept ready, put the pan on with the oil.
-As the pan gets heated, dip in the batter then coat in bread crumbs and on yo the pan yo roast.
-Allow the coating to crisp up and the splices of kohl rabi to cook and your kohlrabi schnitzel is ready.
+As the pan gets heated, dip in the batter then coat in bread crumbs and onto the pan to roast.
+Allow the coating to crisp up on low heat and the splices of kohl rabi to cook and your kohlrabi schnitzel is ready.